skoolkid/skoolkit/sphinx/source/commands.rst

                           Specify the HTML writer class to use; shorthand for '--config Config/HtmlWriterClass=CLASS'.

-`skool2html.py` searches the following directories for ref files, CSS files, JavaScript files, font files, and files listed in the :ref:`resources` section of the ref file:
+`skool2html.py` searches the following directories for CSS files, JavaScript files, font files, and files listed in the :ref:`resources` section of the ref
+file:

 * The directory that contains the skool file named on the command line
 * The current working directory